kristiania-pgr112-bergen/2022/code/LectureCode/Session7/task/README.md

 # Session 7 - Task

-This task explores the creation of different objects, created as instances of different classes written by you.
+This task explores the creation of different objects, created as instances from different classes written by you.

-1. Inheritance and Aggregation

-2. Super and Final

-## Implementing objects
+## Implementing different classes
 Within the `object` package, in IntelliJ, create a new class.

-Name it as any object, begin with simple ones.
+Name it as any object, and begin with "simple" ones.

 For example:
 - wallet